SangeloDev/penflow/README.md

 ## Development

-To compile penflow locally on your machine, first clone the repository, and run the following commands:
+To compile Penflow locally on your machine, first clone the repository, and run the following commands:

 ```bash
 # install dependencies